Hours:

 • 3.
 If you use 3rd party step downs with thumb holddowns make sure they are aiming parallel to each other.
 Straight up would be best.

 • 4.
-Do not use excessive pressure on the thumb holddowns. tighten both on each side slightly snug.
+Do not use excessive pressure on the thumb holddowns.
+Tighten both on each side slightly snug.
 The holddowns hold nicely.
 Also do not over-tighten the compression rings on the eyepieces.
 It is not necessary.

 • 5.
 If collimation issues occur rotate one eyepiece and then the other until merge is achieved.
 Then simply mark your eyepieces for that orientation for later use.